neroden/timetable_kit/README.rst

 It has not yet been generalized to create timetables in general.

-Interfaces are moderately stable: old spec files should continue to work, mostly.
+Interfaces are moderately stable.
 New options continue to be added in spec files.
 Command line options remain in a state of flux.
 The interface will change as needs are discovered while creating particular timetables.